kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 The Data module ships with a `DatasetRepository` implementation `com.cloudera.cdk.data.filesystem.FileSystemDatasetRepository` built for operating on datasets stored in a filesystem supported by Hadoop's `FileSystem` abstraction.
-This implementation requires an instance of a Hadoop `FileSystem`, a root directory under which datasets will be (or are) stored, and an optional _metadata provider_ (described later) to be supplied upon instantiation.
-Once complete, users can freely interact with datasets while the implementation worries about managing files and directories in the underlying filesystem.
-The supplied metadata provider is used to resolve dataset schemas and other related information.
+This implementation requires a root directory under which datasets will be (or are) stored, and a `Configuration` that is used to get the `FileSystem` for that directory.
+Optionally, a _metadata provider_ can be supplied as well.
+With a `DatasetRepository`, users can freely interact with datasets while the implementation worries about managing files and directories in the underlying filesystem.
+The metadata provider is used to store and retrieve dataset schemas and other related information needed to read and write data (more about them later).

-Instantiating FileSystemDatasetRepository is straightforward.
+The Data module supports URI-based instantiation to build `DatasetRepository` instances.
+The following opens a `DatasetRepository` that stores its data in
+HDFS:

+    // get a repository with data stored in hdfs:/data DatasetRepository hdfsRepo = DatasetRepositories.open("repo:hdfs:/data");

+For more information, see [the repository URI section](#Dataset Repository URIs).

+Instantiating `FileSystemDatasetRepository` using its builder is also straightforward, and supports additional options, such as supplying a specific hadoop `Configuration`.
+This demonstrates building a `DatasetRepository` in a `Configured` class, like `Tool`:

-    DatasetRepository repo = new FileSystemDatasetRepository.Builder()
+    DatasetRepository hdfsRepo = new FileSystemDatasetRepository.Builder()
+      .configuration(this.getConf())
       .rootDirectory(new Path("/data"))
-      .get();
+      .build();

-This example uses the currently configured Hadoop `FileSystem` implementation, typically an HDFS cluster.
+This example uses the currently configured default Hadoop `FileSystem`, typically an HDFS cluster.
 Since Hadoop's also supports a "local" implementation of `FileSystem`, it's possible to use the Data APIs to interact with data residing on a local OS filesystem.
 This is especially useful during development and basic functional testing of your code.
+The `Path` object tells the repository builder the path and configured filesystem for data storage.

-    DatasetRepository repo = new FileSystemDatasetRepository.Builder()
+    DatasetRepository localRepo = new FileSystemDatasetRepository.Builder()
-      .fileSystem(FileSystem.getLocal(new Configuration()))
+      .configuration(getConf())
-      .rootDirectory(new Path("/tmp/test-data"))
+      .rootDirectory(new Path("file:/tmp/test-data"))
-      .get();
+      .build();

+    // alternative URI-based instantiation:
+    localRepo = DatasetRepositories.open("repo:file:/data")

-Once an instance of a `DatasetRepository` implementation has been created, new datasets can easily be created, and existing datasets can be loaded or deleted.
+Using these instances of `DatasetRepository`, new datasets can easily be created, and existing datasets can be loaded or deleted.
 Here's a more complete example of creating a dataset to store application event data.
 You'll notice a few new classes; don't worry about them for now.
 We'll cover them later.

-    /*
-     * Instantiate a FileSystemDatasetRepository with a Hadoop FileSystem object
-     * based on the current configuration.
-The FileSystem and Configuration
-     * classes come from Hadoop.
-The Path object tells the dataset repository
-     * under what path in the configured filesystem datasets reside.
-     */
-    DatasetRepository repo = new FileSystemDatasetRepository.Builder()
+    // Instantiate a DatasetRepository backed by HDFS, stored under /data DatasetRepository repo = DatasetRepositories.open("repo:hdfs:/data")
-      .fileSystem(FileSystem.get(new Configuration()))
-      .rootDirectory(new Path("/data"))
-      .get();

-    /*
-     * Create the dataset "users" with the schema defined in the file User.avsc.
+    // Create the dataset "users" with the schema defined in the file User.avsc.
-     */
     Dataset users = repo.create(
       "users",
       new DatasetDescriptor.Builder()
         .schema(new File("User.avsc"))
-        .get()
+        .build()
     );

+Related to the dataset repository, the _metadata provider_ stores information needed to read from and write to datasets in a repository.
+That information is created with a dataset and after that is managed by the repository and its metadata provider.

-Related to the dataset repository, the _metadata provider_ is a service provider interface used to interact with the service that provides dataset metadata information to the rest of the Data APIs.
-The `com.cloudera.cdk.data.MetadataProvider` interface defines the contract metadata services must provide to the library, and specifically, the `DatasetRepository`.
+The providers implement `com.cloudera.cdk.data.MetadataProvider`, which defines a service provider interface used to interact with a service that provides dataset metadata information to the rest of the Data APIs.
+This interface defines the contract that metadata services must provide to the library, and specifically, the `DatasetRepository`.

 _MetadataProvider Interface_